 8. Japanese black bear

-Boasting the title of Japan’s ‘largest land animal’, the Japanese black bear is one of the more breathtaking yet dangerous animals you’re likely to come across during your travels around the country.
-Very common in mountainous regions (and the fringes of major cities such as Tokyo), these bears have an excellent sense of hearing and smell, using their senses to find their next meal.
+Boasting the title of Japan’s ‘largest land animal’, the Japanese black bear is very common in the Northern regions, especially the Japan Alps, and even mountainous fringes of major cities such as Tokyo.
+They have an excellent sense of hearing and smell, using their senses to find their next meal.

 They’re also at their most active in the early mornings and early evenings – looking for breakfast and dinner perhaps? – so make sure you’re being extremely careful and not getting too close.
-Remember, these powerful animals can run faster than humans and are five times stronger, so if you think you can outsmart a bear, no you can’t.
+Remember, these powerful animals can run faster than humans and are five times stronger, so if you think you can outsmart one, you can’t.